 Base load analysis will provide analysis between Base load and Active load separately.
 We use base load analysis to understand if energy is being used outside of the operating period or occupancy time.
 Identify when energy is used most and if unnecessary energy is being used during off peak hours.
 Drill down to understand the unusual energy usage and suggest recommendations.

 VI.
 Base Parameter Analysis (Boilers):

 Base parameters analysis will provide analysis between base operating parameters, data of boiler temperature, air flow, water flow, fuel and electricity consumption and actual data separately.
 This base parameters analysis helps to understand how much heat, water & electricity is used outside of normal operating loads or occupancy periods, it highlights when energy is consumed more.
-This will help the operator to understand the flow & consumption pattern of various energy sources, gives the idea about the possibilities of energy
+This will help the operator to understand the flow & consumption pattern of various energy sources, gives the idea about the possibilities of energy conservation and savings.

 Pure Diagnostics and analytical reports are a part of this service.
 Each report talks about the findings, the reasons and improvement measures wherever applicable.

 We have dashboards for different type of users and hence they have different profiles.
 The Dashboards are a combination of historical and real time data and provides a single window information of the entire assets.
 Our Dashboards are very intensive in the sense that they have the capability to drill down right from yearly data to detailed data that’s collected every 30 minutes.
 An user can view data across parameters and systems and easily retrieve previously viewed data at the click of a button.